Age of consent in Europe: History

 Until 1992, male homosexual sex was illegal, the Estonian SSR Penal Code, Article 118, forbidding "anal intercourse between men".
-When regaining independence from USSR in 1991, the age of consent for male homosexual intercourse was set at 16, whereas the age for heterosexual intercourse with female was 14.
-There was no age of consent for heterosexual intercourse with male.
-The age of consent was harmonized in 2002 when Estonia adopted its first Penal Code after restoring its independence, specifying an equal age of consent at 14 years.
+When regaining independence from USSR in 1991, the age of consent for male homosexual intercourse was set at 16, whereas the age for heterosexual intercourse with women was 14.
+There was no age of consent for heterosexual intercourse with men.
+The age of consent was harmonised in 2002 when Estonia adopted its first Penal Code after restoring its independence, specifying an equal age of consent at 14 years.

+This later being raised to 16 years, regardless of gender or sexual orientation, under a new law, which went into effect throughout Estonia, in June 2022.

 Finland

 The age of consent in Finland is 16, as specified by Section 6(1) (Sexual abuse of a child), which reads: "A person who has sexual intercourse with a child younger than sixteen years of age ... shall be sentenced for sexual abuse of a child to imprisonment for at most four years."

 The sexual act may not be punishable if "there is no great difference in the ages or the mental and physical maturity of the persons involved".

 The age is 18 when in connection with a person who has some formal power over the young person, like a school teacher.